 - Create a GitHub release based on that tag, with a summary of the changes as description of the release.
-Publishing the GitHub release will trigger the generation of the packaged artifacts.
-The download links can point directly to Maven Central and can be built as follows (replace
+Publishing the GitHub release will trigger the generation of the packaged artifacts, which will be added to the release on GitHub.

 - Update the OpenRefine Homebrew cask or coordinate an update via the developer forum

 - Announce on the announcements section of the OpenRefine forum, or even on the blog if this is a major release (the blog is imported automatically into the announcements category of the forum)

 - Update the version in master to the next version number with